Steve Gleason: Personal life

 Gleason and his wife, Michel Rae Varisco, have a son, Rivers, and a daughter, Gray.
 Six weeks after receiving a diagnosis of ALS, the couple discovered they were expecting their first child.

+Gleason, who lost his voice to ALS, had his voice cloned by CereProc, a Scottish speech synthesis company.

-Gleason collaborated with filmmaker Sean Pamphilon to produce a documentary on his battle with ALS that would double as a video journal for his infant son, Rivers.
-Included in the documentary was a 12-minute clip of Saints defensive coach Gregg Williams openly encouraging his players to injure opponents prior to a January 2012 playoff game against the San Francisco 49ers.
-Pamphilon released the audio recording on April 4, 2012, in the wake of the Bountygate scandal.
-Gleason criticized the decision, saying that he did not authorize its release.
+Gleason originally collaborated with filmmaker Sean Pamphilon to produce a documentary on his battle with ALS that would double as a video journal for his infant son, Rivers.
+Ultimately, the film was produced by Kimi Culp, Scott Fujita, Seth Gordon, Mary Rohlich, and Kevin Lake.
+The documentary film Gleason was shown during the 2016 Sundance Film Festival.

 Gleason was featured in an episode of the documentary series A Football Life that detailed his career in the NFL and battle with ALS.
 NFL Network aired the episode in late November 2013.
+In April 2024, Knopf released Gleason's memoir A Life Impossible: Living with ALS: Finding Peace and Wisdom Within a Fragile Existence.